 You will come out of the narrow labyrinth when you hit Passeig Colon.
 The Columbus statue is on your right.
 This palm tree lined street is a mayor traffic axis through Barcelona.
 The old town on the left and the old Port on the right, walk towars Estacio de Franca to complete the circle.

-You will be passing three of my favorite rooftop bars in Barcelona here: the Soho House, the Duquesa de Cardona and the Serras.
+Back to bottom of the map of Barcelona: You will be passing three of my favorite rooftop bars in Barcelona on Passeig Colon: the Soho House, the Duquesa de Cardona and the Serras.
 Stop by for a cocktail or glass of wine with a view over the old port, the Mare Magum shopping mall, Barceloneta and the Mediterranean Sea if you like.

-When you see this colorful statue on Passeig Colon you have another option of extenting this self-guided walking tour of Barcelona.
+When you see this colorful statue on Passeig Colon you have another option of extenting this self-guided Barcelona walking tour.
 If you keep walking straight you will get back to where we started.
 If you turn right, you will walk past the Museum of Catalan history (which also has a nice rooftop bar!) to Passeig Joan de Borbo.
 This road leads to Barceloneta Beach.

 You see how you can easily turn this route into an itinerary for Barcelona in one day if you explore all the options and go for a swim in the sea at the end.
 But if you only stop occasinally for pictures without taking longer breaks, this tour can be finished in two hours.

-Hope you have fun trying out this tour!
+Hope you have fun trying out this walking tour of Barcelona and map!
 Feel free to comment with questions!